addisonnugent/addisonnugent/README.md

 ## About me
 Current student at Florida State University majoring in Computer Programming & Application Major and minoring in Mathmatics.

-I am currently looking for a fall internship in the Fort Myers area.

 ## Helpful Links
 ####    - Link to [Resume](https://addisonnugent.github.io/Resume/)